YalePrivacyLab/tracker-profiles/trackers/Smart.md

 Available for web and mobile apps

-Smart Video Background: "Displayed in the background at the top of the page.
+Smart Video Background: "Displayed in the background at the top of the page."

     * Increases inventory / VAST 3.0 & VPAID 2.0 compliant / Features customizable behavior / Includes interaction tracking

 Available for web

-Go-To Vertical Video: "Re-designed to be displayed vertically when played on a mobile phone.
+Go-To Vertical Video: "Re-designed to be displayed vertically when played on a mobile phone."

     * Increases inventory / VAST 3.0 compliant / Can be served with RTB